International First-Year Students

 *Majors with Additional Requirements

-You must meet the CSU admissions requirement and successfully pass an audition, which are scheduled in February, for admission to the major and the university.
+You must meet the CSU admissions requirement and successfully pass an audition for admission to the major and the university.
 Visit the Prospective Dance Students web page for more information.

-You must meet the CSU admissions requirement and successfully pass an audition, which are scheduled in February, for admission to the major and the university.
+You must meet the CSU admissions requirement and successfully pass an audition for admission to the major and the university.
 Visit the Auditions – Music web page for more information.

 You must meet the CSU admissions requirement and you will be ranked for admission with other nursing applicants by college preparatory courses GPA , preparation towards indicated area of study, and additional factors.
 You must also earn a B or better grade in high school intermediate algebra, biology and chemistry with lab courses.
 If AP or IB level courses were taken in these areas, you must earn a B or better grade in the course.
 Visit the first-year student nursing prerequisite requirements for more information.

-You must meet the CSU admissions requirement and successfully pass an audition, which are scheduled in February, for admission to the major and the university.
+You must meet the CSU admissions requirement and successfully pass an audition for admission to the major and the university.
 Visit the Audition Requirements for Performance Majors web page for more information.